India: Draft bill to regulate digital content stokes concern – DW – 08/13/2024

 The secrecy around the bill has also raised questions about the intent of the government.

-The second draft, for instance, was shared by the government only with a handful of stakeholders, including some industry bodies, telecom companies and tech firms.
+The government only shared the second draft with a handful of stakeholders, including some industry bodies, telecom companies and tech firms.

-This left others like journalists, lawyers and rights groups to rely on an unofficial leaked copy of the bill circulating online.
+This left others like journalists, lawyers and rights groups to rely on an unofficial leaked copy of the bill circulated online.

 Following the criticism, Prime Minister Narendra Modi's government said on Monday that it's working on a new draft.

-"A fresh draft will be published after detailed consultations," India's Ministry of Information and Broadcasting said in a post on X, formerly Twitter.
+"A fresh draft will be published after detailed consultations," India's Ministry of Information and Broadcasting said in a post on X.

-However, it only referred to the first draft of the bill and not the second draft, causing confusion among digital rights activists.
+However, this statement only referred to the first draft of the bill and not the second draft, causing confusion among digital rights activists.

 Prateek Waghre, executive director of Internet Freedom Foundation, told DW he was concerned about the ambiguous language used in the drafts of the bill.